zimmski/tavor/README.md

 	}, nil
 }
 ```
-One option to apply this filter is by using the following code.
+One way to apply this filter is by using the following code.
 Which will change the generation from "old string" to "new string" after the filter is applied.

 ```go
 import (